shreevatsa/site/_posts/2018-03-08-git-repo-size.md

 ### Example usage

-The whole file is available here.
-Here is are a couple of examples of using `pack_stats.py`, with slight changes to the `normalize_filename` function, taking two of the “most starred” repositories on GitHub:
+The whole file is available [here](https://gist.github.com/shreevatsa/ed7c6661ebfa43d8427639f672804c6b).
+Here are a couple of examples of using `pack_stats.py`, with slight changes to the `normalize_filename` function, taking two of the “most starred” repositories on GitHub:

 ```
 % git clone https://github.com/facebook/react.git